Main Content

 Ultrasonic Humidifiers: Shop This Vornado Evaporative Humidifier

 Ultrasonic models seem to be structured similarly, with a reservoir of water that changes to mist.
 But the methodology is very different: the water changes to mist via vibration.
 The vibrations move at such a high frequency that humans are completely unable to hear it.
-These models tend to be a bit more expensive than evaporative and impeller models, but they're truly unhearable.
+These models tend to be a bit more expensive than evaporative and impeller models, but they're truly inaudible.
 And just like impeller versions, there's no hot water and no danger of burning.
 They're very popular, just like impeller and evaporative ones.
 With no built-in filters, users need to clean and refill these models regularly.

 Evaporative Humidifiers: Shop This Vornado Evaporative Humidifier

 Evaporative humidifiers have been trusted to do the job correctly for decades, and they function simply.
 A wick within absorbs water, then pulls air in via a fan.
 The air then absorbs that humidity and is cycled back out into the room.
 These versions tend to look a little bulky, but are some of the most common humidifiers right alongside evaporative versions.
-Some evaporative models can humidify enire homes, too.
+Some evaporative models can humidify entire homes, too.
 They stand apart thanks to energy efficient construction and built-in filters.
 We often keep these in stock; explore products from AirCare, models by Vornado and more.

 Air Washer Humidifier: Shop This Dyson Air Purifier & Humidifier